 - The day before your appointment I will contact you to undertake a risk assessment, to ensure that it's safe for you to come for your treatment, and that you understand the procedures that have been put in place.
 This risk assessment will be in accordance with the latest guidance from the Association of Reflexologists and Public Health England.
 Your appointment cannot go ahead unless this risk assessment has taken place.
 If, following the risk assessment, it is not deemed appropriate to treat you, you won't lose your payment and will be able to transfer it to another treatment once you are able to rebook.

 - Please contact me ASAP to cancel your appointment if: you, or someone in your household, is showing symptoms of Coronavirus*; you have been in contact in the last 14 days with someone who has been diagnosed with, or suspected of having, Coronavirus; you have been contacted by the NHS Test and Trace team and advised to self isolate, or; you have recently returned from a country which the government has instructed you to self-isolate for 14 days.
 Please note that in these circumstances you won't lose your payment and will be able to transfer it to another treatment once you are able to rebook.

 At your appointment:

 - If you arrrive for your appointment with any visible signs of illness, I will not be able to treat you and your appointment will be cancelled.
+In this instance, because I could have offered your appointment to someone else, I will retain your payment in full and you will not be able to transfer it to another appointment.
 Rather than put yourself and others at risk, please stay at home and contact me to cancel your appointment so that I can offer it to someone else.